model-checking/kani/docs/src/faq.md

 </details>

 <details>
-<summary>I implemented the `kani::Arbitrary` trait for a type that's not from my crate, and got the error
+<summary>I implemented the <code>kani::Arbitrary</code> trait for a type that's not from my crate, and got the error
-`only traits defined in the current crate can be implemented for types defined outside of the crate`.
+<code>only traits defined in the current crate can be implemented for types defined outside of the crate</code>.
 What does this mean?
 What can I do?</summary>

 This error is due to a violation of Rust's orphan rules for trait implementations, which are explained [here](https://doc.rust-lang.org/error_codes/E0117.html).